12 Days of Terror: Plot

-On 1 July 1916, in New Jersey during WWI, local lifeguard Alex Trednot (Colin Egglesfield) watches over one of the beaches.
-After grilling fellow lifeguard Danny Bruder (Jean Michel Joubert), Alex is approached by best friend Stanley Fisher (Mark Dexter) and ex-girlfriend Alice (Jenna Harrison) on his opinion for a wedding cake.
-Meanwhile, beachgoer Charles Van Sant is attacked by an unseen force.
-Alex and four other lifeguards rush to save Charles, however his left leg is injured.
-Alex believes it was a shark, but because he didn't see it clearly, his story is dismissed and the beaches remain open.
-However, a local boat Captain "Cap" (John Rhys-Davies) believes Alex, having hunted sharks much of his life.
-Alex tries to convince Mayor Perillo (Patrick Lyster) to close the beaches, but he says he cannot unless experts confirm it is a shark.
-This disappoints Alex.
+On 1 July 1916, in New Jersey during WWI, local lifeguard Alex Trednot watches over one of the beaches.
+He is approached by his best friend Stanley and ex-girlfriend Alice for his opinion on a wedding cake.
+Suddenly, beachgoer Charles Van Sant is attacked by a mysterious force.
+Alex and four other lifeguards rush to save him, but Charles is badly injured and dies from it.
+Alex believes it was a shark, but because he didn't see it clearly, his story is dismissed.
+The beaches remain open, but a local boat captain named Cap believes Alex, having hunted sharks for much of his life.
+Alex tries to convince Mayor Perillo to close the beaches, but he says he cannot unless experts confirm it is a shark.

-Later that evening, President Woodrow Wilson visits the Jersey Shore and gives a speech about change and safety from war.
-Commissioner Meel (Paul Ditchfiel), Alex's boss, once again assures Alex the attack won't happen again.
-Alice comes to Alex and asks him that, despite being happy for both her and Stan, if he has any regrets, to which he asks her the same.
-On 7 July, after Charles Van Sant died, many more people come to the beaches.
-When Danny goes out to retrieve two swimmers venturing too far from shore, he too is attacked.
-Alex and other divers rescue him, but both his legs are gone and he quickly dies.
-Now knowing it's a shark, Alex approaches Meel and berates him, reminding him of what he said and how wrong he was.
-Alex quits as a result.
+Later that evening, President Wilson visits the Jersey Shore and gives a speech about change and safety from war.
+Alex's boss Commissioner Meel assures Alex the attack won’t happen again.
+Alice comes to Alex and asks him if he has any regrets about her and Stan getting married.
+He asks her the same question.
+On 7 July, after Charles Van Sant died, more people come to the beaches.
+When fellow lifeguard Danny Bruder goes to retrieve two swimmers venturing too far from shore, he is attacked.
+Alex and others rescue him, but Danny dies.
+Now knowing it's a shark, Alex quits in frustration.

-In New York City, wild animal wrangler Michael Schleisser (Jamie Bartlett) reads about the shark attacks and decides to go to New Jersey.
-At a press conference, Museum Director Dr. Frederick Lucas (Roger Dwyer) and Ichthyologist Dr. John Nichols (Colin Stinton) address they're investigating the shark attacks as well as attempting to prevent another.
-Meanwhile, Stan finds Alex in a restaurant and tries to convince him to retake his job.
-But Alex refuses, saying he won't work for someone willing to let people get hurt for good business.
-After Stan leaves, Cap comes to Alex and offers him a job to help put up steel nets to prevent another shark attack.
-While putting the fence together, one person on Cap's boat thinks he sees the shark and fires into the water, unintentionally hitting one of the divers.
+In New York City, wild animal wrangler Michael Schleisser reads about the shark attacks and travels to New Jersey.
+At a press conference, Museum Director Dr. Frederick Lucas and Ichthyologist Dr. John Nichols investigate the attacks and try to prevent another.
+Meanwhile, Stan meets up with Alex and tries to convince him to get his lifeguarding job back.
+Alex is hesitant, as he doesn't want to work for someone willing to put business over safety.
+Cap offers Alex a job helping to put up steel nets to prevent future attacks.
+While on the job, one person on Cap's boat thinks they see the shark and accidentally shoots one of the divers.